Optimization

 .size _Z6callerv, ($tmp1)-_Z6callerv

 Though llvm-link provide optimization in IR level to support seperate compile, it come with the cost in compile time.
-As you can imagine, any one statement change will change the output IR of llvm-link.
+As you can imagine, any one statement change may change the output IR of llvm-link.
 And the obj binary code have to re-compile.
 Compare to the seperate compile for each *.c file, it only need to re-compile the corresponding *.o file only.

 Project